LG'S 2023 OLED TVS TAKE VIEWING IMMERSION AND USER EXPERIENCE TO NEW HEIGHTS

 LG's 2023 G3 OLED evo models also boast an aesthetic upgrade via the introduction of the ultra-seamless One Wall Design.2 Leaving no visible gap when wall mounted, this year's models bring style and effortless elegance to the living room.

 Also, LG continues to leverage its technological leadership not just to create products and services for a better life.
-2023 LG OLED TVs are designed to be kinder to the environment, from production all the way through to disposal creating sustainable cycles.
+2023 LG OLED TVs are designed with the environment in mind, from production all the way through to disposal creating sustainable cycles.
 LG OLED TVs have no backlighting unit, meaning each TV requires fewer materials to produce than a conventional LED TV.
-They also employ many components made from recycled plastics, and are even shipped in eco-packaging made from recyclable materials and featuring single-color printing.
+They also employ many components made from recycled plastics, and are even shipped in eco-packaging made from recyclable materials and features single-colour printing.
 Easier on viewers' eyes, all of LG's 2023 model OLED TVs have been certified low blue light by TÜV Rheinland, and flicker-free by UL Solutions.

 LG OLED is also introducing a refreshed, more personalized user experience in 2023.
 Featuring the latest version of webOS, this year's models present All New Home, a redesigned user interface (UI) that offers a wealth of personalization options and more convenience than ever.
 The new 'Quick Cards' offer users easy access to the content and services they use the most – all grouped into logical categories such as Home Office, Gaming, Music, and Sports.
 LG's more advanced webOS makes it easy for everyone using the TV to enjoy personalized recommendations tailored to their own preferences which are determined based on viewing history and viewing habits.